QM Logo

 1. What is QResearch?

-2. What sort of information is taken from your GP’s computer system?
+1. What sort of information is taken from your GP’s computer system?

-3. What is this information used for?
+1. What is this information used for?

 The information is used to study patterns of diseases and compare different treatments used.
 It is also used to discover if, for example, having one type of illness makes people more likely to get another type of illness.
 It is also used to compare the safety of different types of medicines including medicines which are prescribed in pregnancy.
 A recent example is a study which has looked different types of the oral contraceptive pill to see which ones have the highest risk of side effects such as blood clots and which have the lowest risk.
-The long-term nature of many of these studies requires the anonymised information received to be kept on QResearch indefinitely.
+The long-term nature of many of these studies requires the information received to be kept on QResearch indefinitely.

 QResearch has also been used to develop algorithms, such as QRISK, which calculates a person’s risk of having a heart attack or stroke so that they can lower their risk.
 The QCancer tool helps doctors identify patients at risk of cancer early.
-The QCovid algorithm predicts risk of severe outcomes from COVID-19 such as hospital admission and death which can be used to identify those at highest risk for prevention measures or interventions including prioritisation for vaccination.
+The QCovid algorithm predicts risk of severe outcomes from COVID-19 such as hospital admission and death, which can be used to identify those at highest risk for prevention measures or interventions including prioritisation for vaccination.
 The information is never used for insurance purposes.

 QResearch is solely used for research purposes where there is a clear research question and where there is a clear public interest in the outcome of the research.
-It is not used for automated decision making or profiling

-4. Can I choose not to have my data used in this way?
+1. Can I choose not to have my data used in this way?

-5. Who supplies this information?
+1. Who supplies this information?

-7. How is the information given to researchers?
+1. How is the information given to researchers?

-8. Who runs QResearch?
+1. Who runs QResearch?

-9. How is QResearch resourced?
+1. How is QResearch resourced?

 QResearch uses a cost recovery-based costing model to attribute the actual cost of providing QResearch data access between users according to the size and scale of their project.
 The cost of using QResearch includes: